-Contrast ratio between your text and background is at least 4.5:1
+The contrast ratio between text and background is at least 4.5:1.

-All of your users will benefit from a good contrast between the text on your website and the background colour.
-Some of your users with visual impairments need a stronger contrast than others, so getting your colours right is essential.
+All users benefit from a good contrast between the text on your website and the background colour.

 Make sure the contrast ratio between your text and background is at least 4.5:1.